skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "interior" floor is covered in scattered stones.

 Thordek studies what remains of the stonework.
 He determines the building was made perhaps 200 years ago.
-It is not of Dwarven make, and is most probably of Human design.
+It is not of dwarven make, and is most probably of human design.
 Given the configuration of blocks, he guesses that the building was probably a church or temple.
 It was not a fortified structure, at any rate.